2004-okari/CAPSTONE-01/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for giving me all the necessary knowledge i need to make this project.

+I would also like to acknowledge [Cindy Shin](https://www.behance.net/adagio07) for the great design and work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>